-I woke up this morning to hundreds of notifications as the tweet has since gone viral and the world has been reintroduced to the ugly history we have faced as African-Americans in this country.
-According to statistics from the USA Swimming Foundation, nearly 70% of Black children are unable to swim, and many Black adults hold a petrifying fear of even entering the water.
-The long history of African Americans fear of water does not go unwarranted as the trauma from our ancestors is still deeply rooted in us today.
-Enslaved Africans traveling thousands of miles across the ocean, being deprived of food and water, while watching the bodies of their shipmates being cast away is still embedded in our DNA.
+I woke up this morning to hundreds of notifications becaiuse the tweet has since gone viral and the world has been reintroduced to the ugly history we have faced as African-Americans in this country.
+According to statistics from the USA Swimming Foundation, nearly 70 percent of Black children are unable to swim, and many Black adults hold a petrifying fear of even entering the water.
+The long history of African-Americans’ fear of water does not go unwarranted; the trauma from our ancestors is still deeply rooted in us today.
+Enslaved Africans traveling thousands of miles across the ocean, and being deprived of food and water while watching the bodies of their shipmates being cast away is still embedded in our DNA.

-Fast forward to today, we continue to see death by drowning at alarming rates for African Americans because many of us cannot swim.
+Fast-forward to today, we continue to see death by drowning at alarming rates for African-Americans because many of us cannot swim.
 The rates at which Black children drown is three times higher than our White counterparts, according to the Centers for Disease Control.
 When Cullen Jones won the Olympic medal in 2008, he spoke on how swimming needs to become a requirement, especially in Black communities.
-Jones, who has four Olympic medals, was enrolled in swimming lessons after nearly drowning at five-years-old.
-This story of “near drowning” is heard too often in our community, and that is why Simone Manuel’s win is so important.
+Jones, who has four Olympic medals, was enrolled in swimming lessons after nearly drowning at he age of 5.
+This story of “near drowning” is heard too often in our community, and that is why Manuel’s win is so important.

 Manuel’s historic moment is the first step in a revolutionary change needed to fix the narrative about Black folks and swimming.
 In a country that has so long denied Black people access to water and pools, while helping perpetuate the stigma that Black women “refuse to get their hair wet” and “Black folk can’t swim,” Manuel has now debunked both myths and given us the opportunity to create a new story.
 Our history with the racist tactics and denial of our right to be able to swim, and find an appreciation for water is torrid, ugly, deplorable, but fixable.